 - “Reservation confirmed – curious about our pet-friendly perks?”

-Your booking confirmation body content will include:
+Your booking confirmation should include:

 - Guest names